ArnavArun101/corizoMinorProject/README.md

 # Stock Price Prediction Project

 ## Overview
-This project implements a stock price prediction system using machine learning techniques (Linear Regression and KNN).
+This project implements a stock price prediction system using machine learning techniques (Linear Regression).
 It includes an interactive web dashboard built with Streamlit for visualizing predictions and model performance.

 ## Project Structure